hanyroze/GSE174431_DESeq2_BreastCancer/README.md

 - Data visualization (PCA, Volcano, Heatmap)
 - Clear scientific reporting

-It serves as a **sample analysis report** for freelance bioinformatics or academic consulting.
+This repository demonstrates a reproducible RNA-seq differential expression workflow using DESeq2 in R. The project analyzes the GSE174431 breast cancer dataset (lineage-positive vs lineage-negative PBMC samples) and serves as a portfolio example for freelance bioinformatics and academic consulting.

 ---